oyinloyejoshuaoluwaseyi/FCB-Data-Analysis-Dashboard-Report/README.md

 ## Project Overview
 ---

 The FCB Data Analysis Dashboard provides a detailed overview of the student demographics at future clan bootcamp of data analysis class, categorized by gender, marital status, and residential location.
-It is designed by Oyinloye Oluwaseyi.
 ----
 ## Project Outline
 ---